onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The force of liberation will blow the world to pieces - its too strong of a current for the wire Alan watts

+we need to reward those whose opinions we value the most to express their most relevant and important opinions and make them as easily available as possible all while encouraging/preserving/upholding/enforcing skin in the game and accountability

 In it for the long haul / the tech/ideology